charliecalvert/CloudNotes/Assignments/NodeRouteBasics.md

 }
 ```

+Here is [a video](https://youtu.be/LcnkNwsLDsY) that should help you with this section.

 ## Call Route (endpoint) with Parameters {#pass-data}

 Sometimes we need to not just call a route on the server, but call the route and also pass in parameters.
 Suppose we want to calculate the number of feet in X miles, which X is supplied by the user in a [text INPUT][ic] or [numeric INPUT][icn] control.